Peano Arithmetic and $\mu$MALL: Conservativity results for linearized arithmetic

-The proof of this result would be aided greatly if we had a focusing theorem for \mlk.
-If we take the focused proof system for \mumall given in \cite{baelde12tocl,baelde07lpar} and add contraction and weakening in the usual fashion, we have a natural candidate for a focused proof system for \mlk.
-However, the completeness of that proof system is currently open.
-As Girard points out in~\cite{girard91mscs}, the completeness of such a focused (cut-free) proof system would allow the extraction of the constructive content of classical $\Pi^0_2$ theorems, and we should not expect such a result to follow from the usual ways that we prove cut-elimination and the completeness of focusing.
-As a result of not possessing such a focused proof system for \mlk, we must now reproduce aspects of focusing in order to prove Theorem~\ref{thm:lk1mall}.
+The proof of this theorem would be greatly aided if we had a focusing theorem for \mlk.
+If we take the focused proof system for \mumall given in \cite{baelde12tocl,baelde07lpar} and add contraction (in the decide rule) and weakening (in the initial rule), we have a natural candidate for a focused proof system for \mlk.
+(The focused proof systems \LKF and \MALLF in \cite{liang24psh} have exactly these differences.)
+However, the completeness of that focused proof system is currently open.
+As Girard points out in~\cite{girard91mscs}, the completeness of such a focused (cut-free) proof system would allow the extraction of the constructive content of classical $\Pi^0_2$ theorems, and we should not expect such a result to follow from the usual ways that we prove cut elimination and the completeness of focusing.
+As a result of not possessing such a focused proof system for \mlk, we must now reproduce aspects of focusing to prove Theorem~\ref{thm:lk1mall}.
+We shall return to prove this theorem at the end of this section.